Resources from Operation 7: Save a Life

-Though fire deaths are on the decline, firefighters and emergency personnel continue to respond to emergencies of all kinds.
-Knowing what to do before a situation becomes an emergency can make all the difference in the world.
+This year marks the 20th anniversary of WABC's award-winning program "Operation 7: Save a Life," but unfortunately fires are still very much in the forefront.

+December was the deadliest month in decades, fire deaths increased overall in 2017 and first responders answered a record-setting number of emergencies.
+That means we have much more to do to get the word out about fire safety.

-Join Eyewitness News Anchor, Bill Ritter for some indispensable tips on how to keep you and your family safe in the Emmy-award winning program, "Operation 7: Save a Life", airing Saturday, January 28th at 7pm.
+Join Eyewitness News Anchor Bill Ritter for some indispensable tips on how to keep you and your family safe in the Emmy-award winning program, "Operation 7: Save a Life," airing Saturday, January 27th at 7:00 p.m..

-Twitter - twitter.com/FDNY
+Twitter - @fdny

 FDNY Juvenile Fire Starters Prevention Program